Find Affordable College Courses

 Read full report on History at North Carolina State University

-The in-demand bachelor’s degree programs at University of North Carolina at Greensboro helped the school earn the #4 place on this year’s ranking of the most popular history schools in North Carolina.
+You’ll be in good company if you decide to attend University of North Carolina at Greensboro.
+It ranked #4 on our 2023 Most Popular History Bachelor’s Degree Schools in North Carolina list.
 UNC Greensboro is a fairly large public school located in the large city of Greensboro.

 Of the 58 students majoring in history at UNC Greensboro, 69% are male and 31% are female.

-A rank of #5 on this year’s list means University of North Carolina at Wilmington is a great place for history students working on their bachelor’s degree.
-Located in the city of Wilmington, UNCW is a public college with a fairly large student population.
+Out of the 47 schools in North Carolina that were part of this year’s ranking, University of North Carolina at Wilmington landed the # 5 spot on the list.
+Located in the midsize city of Wilmington, UNCW is a public college with a fairly large student population.

 Women make up 41% of the history majors at the school.